 The manual, Preparing for Comprehensive Immigration Reform: An Earned Pathway to Citizenship and Beyond offers recommendations from “veterans” of the Immigration Reform and Control Act of 1986 (IRCA).
 The manual was created to help charitable immigration agencies increase program capacity and prepare for a large increase in the number of people needing immigration services.
 Its recommendations are offered to spur thinking and planning by these programs.
 As IRCA taught us, a “one size fits all” approach cannot succeed since the needs and circumstances of programs vary.
 It is hoped that the manual will enable programs to develop the policies and practices that are best suited to the circumstances of their programs and communities.

 This manual is not intended to be used to create immigration legal service programs.
 For those interested in learning how to start an immigration legal service program, please refer to Immigration Management: Building Blocks for a Successful Program (“Immigration Management”) by CLINIC, the Lutheran Immigration and Refugee Service (LIRS), and Immigration and Refugee Services of America.

-The manual begins with a summary or check list of recommendations.
+Preparing for Comprehensive Immigration Reform: An Earned Parthway to Citizenship and Beyond begins with a summary or check list of recommendations.
 It then provides an extensive narrative that elaborates on these recommendations.